 Where do you work from and what does it look like?

-Do your home resemble your work?
-Do you use your own designs in your homes?
+Does your home resemble your work?
+Do you use your own designs in your home?

 Who are you’re the people that have inspired you or what are your design inspirations?

-Which are your 3 favourite shops in Amsterdam ?
+Which are your 3 favourite shops in Paris (or elsewhere!) ?

 What is the object that is most precious to you, and why?